weavejester/hiccup/README.md

     [hiccup "1.0.5"]

-Alternatively you can include just the data structure generation functions by adding the following:
+Alternatively you can include just the data structure generation functions or the Hiccup Clojure compiler by adding either of the
+following:

-    [hiccup/hiccup-common "1.0.4"]
+    [hiccup/hiccup-common "1.0.5"]
+    [hiccup/hiccup-compiler "1.0.5"]

+Note that `hiccup/hiccup-common` cross-compiles to ClojureScript.

 Documentation
 -------------